tjmcodes/Project-2/README.md

 ## Overview

 The second project of the software engineering immersive course at GA London, was to **build a React application** that consumes a **public API**.
-The project was to be completed **as a team of three** in just over **one week**.
+The project was to be completed **as a team of three** in just 48hrs over the course of the week.

 ### The App

-Cocktail Party App is an app built with React and makes use of RESTful APIs that allows the user to search for cocktails based on a based ingredient (Rum, Vodka, Gin, Tequila).
-The app also features a random cocktail generator with selected youTube playlist to list to once you have made your cocktail.
+Cocktail Party App is an app built with React and makes use of RESTful APIs that allows the user to search for cocktails based on a base ingredient (Rum, Vodka, Gin, Tequila).
+The app also features a random cocktail generator and a video modal that plays suggested YouTube playlist based on the base ingredient.

 ---